 Since 1 April 2007 your prescription medicine has been provided free, as part of your treatment.

-Where you previously bought non-prescription medication, over-the-counter without the need to see your GP, you should continue to do so in the normal way.
+Where you previously bought non-prescription medication over-the-counter, without the need to see your GP, you should continue to do so.

-Remember your GP is one of a number of frontline clinical experts now able to prescribe medication.
-Other frontline clinical experts include dentists; pharmacists; and nurses.
+Remember, your GP is one of a number of frontline clinical experts now able to prescribe medication.
+Others include:

 All prescribers decide on clinical grounds what a patient needs on prescription to help improve their health.